wp-plugins/wp-issues-crm/readme.txt

 * Automatically breaks every task and the final upload process into chunks to minimize memory and packet sizes and avoid exceeding system limits
 * Allows you to download files documenting the results of your upload to allow, for example, the manual completion of records that failed in the upload
-* Allows you to automatically backout some types of uploads == WP Issues CRM Manage Storage Facility ==
+* Allows you to automatically backout some types of uploads == Advanced Search ==
+* Includes user friendly search screens for constituents and issues retrieval and update
+* Includes powerful general search facility for selecting group with complex definitions == WP Issues CRM Manage Storage Facility ==
 WP Issue CRM now includes a facility to show storage usage and to selectively purge interim files and dated external data.
 So, for example, suppose you initially uploaded your database from a voter list.
 Over time, you added information about contacts with voters.
 You could then easily purge all voters with